Atherosclerosis, or hardening of the arteries, involves

 to open clogged arteries and to maintain the integrity of weakened blood

 vessels.
-The Upper Chesapeake Heart and Vascular Institute has accredited
+The University of Maryland Upper Chesapeake Health (UM UCH) Heart and Vascular Institute has accredited

 IVC Filter Insertion;